 Leather burnishers are handy tools that help produce clean, finished edges on leather goods.
 Which type is the best?
 We’ll find out.
+Some recommendations include paid links to products that I trust.

 Hand-held burnishers definitely do work, though require a lot of arm motion to generate heat through friction over the leather edge.
 When working for long periods of time, or on a big leather piece, a motorized burnisher is definitely a bug help.
 Let’s explore more about when it makes sense to use each.